Pink Bourbon Coffee Lactic Washed

 How does it taste?

-However, if your coffee order tends to include a request for lighter roasts, brighter pour-overs or a balanced and complex single-origin Colombia Huila coffee—then, you may just fall in love with this impeccably structured cup.
-In conclusion, it is a huge favorite on our site and we are always excited to have it in season.
+However, if your coffee order tends to include a request for a bold, sturdy brew, brighter pour-overs or a balanced and complex single-origin Colombia Huila coffee—then, you may just fall in love with this impeccably structured cup.
+In conclusion, there are many reasons it is a huge favorite on our site and we are always excited to have it in season.

 About the Producer